 Network Scans performed using Acunetix Online Vulnerability Scanner (OVS) can detect the Heartbleed Bug in web servers and other services too.

-Acunetix OVS will also provide detailed information as to which services are affected by the Heartbleed Bug.
-In the case of the screenshot above, Acunetix OVS has detected that an FTP server running on an installation of Ubuntu 12.04 LTS (listening on TCP port 21) is vulnerable to the Heartbleed Bug.
+Acunetix Online will also provide detailed information as to which services are affected by the Heartbleed Bug.
+In the case of the screenshot above, Acunetix Online has detected that an FTP server running on an installation of Ubuntu 12.04 LTS (listening on TCP port 21) is vulnerable to the Heart bleed Bug.

-Additionally, Acunetix OVS provides details on how to fix the vulnerability, together with detailed information about the vulnerability.
+Additionally, Acunetix Online provides details on how to fix the vulnerability, together with detailed information about the vulnerability.